rwynn/monstache-site/src/config.md

 you can set this option to an integer greater than 0.
 If you set it to `1`, for example, then monstache will sync the collections serially.
 Numbers greater than 1 allow you to sync collections in batches of that size.

+## direct-read-dynamic-exclude-regex

+string (default `""`) (env var name `MONSTACHE_DIRECT_READ_NS_DYNAMIC_EXCLUDE_REGEX`)

+This option is only available in monstache v5 and v6.

+This options allows you to filter out any collections that match the given regex when monstache is directed to dynamically register `direct-read-namespaces`.
+When direct read namespaces are explicit it is not used.

 ## direct-read-namespaces

 []string (default `nil`) (env var name `MONSTACHE_DIRECT_READ_NS`)

 This option allows you to directly copy collections from MongoDB to Elasticsearch.
 Monstache allows filtering the data that is actually indexed to Elasticsearch, so you need not necessarily copy the entire collection.

+!!! note
+    In monstache v5 and v6 you can use an array with a single empty string to direct monstache to dynamically discover your collections and perform direct reads on them.
+When `direct-read-dynamic-exclude-regex` is configured you can prune from the list that is discovered.
+System collections will not be considered for inclusion in the discovery.

 Since the oplog is a capped collection it may only contain a subset of all your data.
 In this case you can perform a direct sync of Mongodb to Elasticsearch.
 To do this, set direct-read-namespaces to an array of namespaces that you would